-The days of Mercedes model naming giving any indication as to what's under the bonnet are long gone.
-The Mercedes E63 AMG never had a 6.3-litre engine – the old car packed a naturally-aspirated 6.2-litre V8.
-Now the powerplant has shrunk to 5.5-litres, but has sprouted a pair of turbochargers.
+Contrary to what you may expect, the Mercedes-Benz E63 AMG never had a 6.3-litre engine – the old car packed a naturally aspirated 6.2-litre V8.
+Now the powerplant has shrunk to 5.5 litres but sprouted a pair of turbochargers.
 It is the same V8 mill already found in the CLS63, S63 and CL63 AMG.

-Mercedes-Benz claims the standard E63 saloon, which weighs the same as is predecessor at 1765kg, hits 62mph from standstill in 4.3sec, or an even sharper 4.2sec when optioned up with the Performance Package, making it a respective 0.2secs and 0.3sec faster up the strip than the old model, whose engine was available in just a single state of tune.
+Mercedes-Benz claims the standard E63 saloon, which weighs 1845kg, hits 62mph from a standstill in 4.2sec, or an even sharper 4.1sec as the E63 'S'.
+This makes it up to half a second faster up the strip than the old model, whose engine was available in just a single state of tune.

 Given the heroic performance, the new E63 is reasonably economical, too.
 Official figures suggest it’ll return 28.8mpg on a mixture of city and motorway driving for an improvement of 4.5mpg over the old E63.
 In the real world, though, the figure is closer to 24mpg.
 Go for broke and it quickly dips below 20mpg.

-The E63 is capable of shaving ten seconds off the old model's lap time at the Nurburgring, bringing it under eight minutes for the first time.
-Not too shabby for a car that car carry five adults and nominal 540-litres of luggage in saloon guise, rising to 695-litres for the estate.
+The E63 is capable of shaving 10 seconds off the old model's lap time at the Nürburgring, bringing it under eight minutes for the first time.
+Not too shabby for a car that can carry five adults and a nominal 540 litres of luggage in saloon guise, rising to 695 litres for the estate.